How Reliable are Bootstrap-based Heteroskedasticity Robust Tests?: Extensions and generalizations

 (i) If we assume a (possibly semiparametric) model for the distribution of the errors such that the implied model for the distributions of $\mathbf{Y}$ contains all the Gaussian distributions shown in (\ref{lm2}), then the results of the paper continue to hold a fortiori (with the same lower bounds for $\alpha $), since the size of any test computed w.r.t. such a larger model for the distributions of $\mathbf{Y}$ is certainly not smaller than the size of the same test when computed w.r.t. to the Gaussian model (\ref {lm2}).

-(ii) Suppose next we assume that the standardized errors $\sigma ^{-1}\Sigma ^{-1/2}\mathbf{U}$ follow a (fixed) distribution $G$ that does neither depend on $\sigma $ nor $\Sigma $, and let $Q_{\mu ,\sigma ^{2}\Sigma ,G}$ denote the implied distribution of $\mathbf{Y}$.
-If $G$ is absolutely continuous w.r.t. $\lambda _{\mathbb{R}^{n}}$, then the results of the paper continue to hold with $P_{\mu ,\sigma ^{2}\Sigma }$ replaced by $Q_{\mu ,\sigma ^{2}\Sigma ,G}$ (and with the same lower bounds for $\alpha $).
-This is easily seen from an inspection of the proofs.\footnote{ The assumption of absolute continuity of $G$ can, in fact, be relaxed to the assumption that none of its one-dimensional marginals has positive mass at zero in case of Theorems \ref{thm:main}, \ref{Theo_Het_restr_1} - \ref {Theo_uc_restr_2}, and of the weaker versions of Theorems \ref {Theo_Het_unrestr} and \ref{Theo_uc_unrestr} discussed in Remark \ref {rem:weaker} in Appendix \ref{App B}.
-The proofs of Theorems \ref {Theo_Het_unrestr} and \ref{Theo_uc_unrestr} also extend to the situation discussed here under any additional condition that guarantees that the exceptional sets $\mathsf{B}$ and $\limfunc{span}(X)$, respectively, have probability zero under any $Q_{\mu _{0},\sigma ^{2}\Sigma ,G}$.}
+(ii) Suppose next we assume that the standardized errors $\sigma ^{-1}\Sigma ^{-1/2}\mathbf{U}$ follow a (fixed) distribution $G$ that does not depend on $(\mu ,\sigma ,\Sigma )$, and let $Q_{\mu ,\sigma ^{2}\Sigma ,G}$ denote the implied distribution of $\mathbf{Y}$.
+If $G$ is absolutely continuous w.r.t. $\lambda _{\mathbb{R}^{n}}$, then the results of the paper continue to hold with $P_{\mu ,\sigma ^{2}\Sigma }$ replaced by $Q_{\mu ,\sigma ^{2}\Sigma ,G} $ (and with the same lower bounds for $\alpha $).
+This is easily seen from an inspection of the proofs.\footnote{ The assumption of absolute continuity of $G$ can, in fact, be relaxed to the assumption that none of its one-dimensional marginals has positive mass at zero in case of Theorems \ref{thm:main}, \ref{Theo_Het_restr_1} - \ref{Theo_uc_restr_2}, and of the weaker versions of Theorems \ref{Theo_Het_unrestr} and \ref {Theo_uc_unrestr} discussed in Remark \ref{rem:weaker} in Appendix \ref{App B}.
+The proofs of Theorems \ref{Theo_Het_unrestr} and \ref{Theo_uc_unrestr} also extend to the situation discussed here under any additional condition that guarantees that the exceptional sets $\mathsf{B}$ and $\limfunc{span} (X) $, respectively, have probability zero under any $Q_{\mu _{0},\sigma ^{2}\Sigma ,G}$.}

-(iii) Suppose we have the same framework as in (ii), except that now $G$ varies in a set $\mathfrak{G}$ (i.e., we have a semiparametric model).
-If at least one member $G\in \mathfrak{G}$ is absolutely continuous, then the results of the paper continue to hold a fortiori (with the same lower bounds for $\alpha $) for reasons similar to the ones given in (i).\footnote{ Again, the absolute continuity assumption can be weakened, cf. Footnote \ref {FNabs}.}
+(iii) Suppose we have the same framework as in (ii), except that now $G$ varies in a set $\mathfrak{G}$ (independently of $(\mu ,\sigma ,\Sigma )$), i.e., we have a semiparametric model.
+If at least one member $G\in \mathfrak{ G}$ is absolutely continuous, then the results of the paper continue to hold a fortiori (with the same lower bounds for $\alpha $) for reasons similar to the ones given in (i).\footnote{ Again, the absolute continuity assumption can be weakened, cf. Footnote \ref {FNabs}.}

 (iv) Also note that the lower bounds for $\alpha $ in all the result do not involve the distribution of $\mathbf{Y}$ (and thus of $\mathbf{U})$, and, in particular, do not involve the Gaussianity assumption.
+Hence, in this sense the lower bounds are \textquotedblleft distribution free\textquotedblright .